-This section outlines the Jordanian Legislative and Regulatory framework relevant to this project.
+This section outlines the Jordanian Legislative and Regulatory framework relevant to this project, as well as the guidelines issued by the Jordanian Government with regards to COVID-19 pandemic.
 The legislations of various authorities must be taken into consideration to ensure an all-inclusive understanding of the specific requirements and obligations.

-The legislations listed below have been tailored to apply the anticipated activities of this project to guarantee the protection of social, health and environmental aspects; where specific stipulations and clauses may apply in reference to the scope of this Programme.
+The legislations and guidelines listed below have been tailored to apply the anticipated activities of this project to guarantee the protection of social, health and environmental aspects; where specific stipulations and clauses may apply in reference to the scope of this Programme.